Vision – Five Goals and Ten Values

 Decisionmaking, of course, is just forecasting plus action.
 Futurist Paul Saffo and forecasting expert Philip Tetlock both say that if you must forecast, forecast often.
 The more you do it, the better you get.
 You also realize that vision, leading directly to decisions, is your central tool for improving your life, and the lives of everyone around you.
 Getting them excited to make decisions will start making changes happen.
 The more decisions we make, the better we get.
 We can turn this insight into a mantra (a saying important enough to memorize): make good decisions constantly.
 We’ll discuss mantras later in this chapter.

-The Five Goals is an evo devo restatement of Plato’s Transcendental Triad of universal values, the Good, the Beautiful, and the True.
+The Five Goals are categorically convergent with Plato’s Transcendental Triad of universal values, the Good, the Beautiful, and the True.
 The Good is evo-devo, or adaptedness, the Beautiful is evolution, or diversity, and the True is development, or universality.
-We can split the Good into three values, Intelligence, Interdependence, and Immunity.
-We can also do a finer split, and take only the values of Insight and Power (ability) for the Good (evo devo, centrally adaptive), and leave their partner values of Diversity and Security for evolution and development respectively.
-I favor the latter approach when we are making the Ten Values into Three Universal Values Sets, as we do in Chapter 4.
+We can split the Good into three broadly useful adaptive capacities, Intelligence, Interdependence, and Immunity.

 Empowerment may be the best single term to describe what we all seek from a Good Society.
-We described empowerment foresight and empowerment activism as applications of the evo devo foresight model in Chapter 3.
-When we use this word, it is a stand in for the Five Goals.
+We describe empowerment foresight and empowerment activism as applications of the evo devo foresight model in Chapter 11.
+When we use the word empowerment in this Guide, it always intended as a stand in for advancing the Five Goals.
+How to best do that, is of course much more art than science today.

 In adaptive leadership, we want our visions to get us more of the following Five Goals: